RinaldoBenaccetta/anah/readme.md

 # Anah

-Handlebars to HTML compiler that accept HTML and markdown source.
+Handlebars to HTML compiler that accepts HTML and markdown sources.

 ## Features

-- Allow for markdown as sources for layouts, pages and partials. (converted with [showdown](https://github.com/showdownjs/showdown))
+- Allows for markdown as source for layouts, pages and partials. (converted with [showdown](https://github.com/showdownjs/showdown))
-- Use front-matter on both HTML and markdown sources. (parsed with [gray-matter](https://github.com/jonschlinkert/gray-matter))
+- Uses front-matter on both HTML and markdown sources. (parsed with [gray-matter](https://github.com/jonschlinkert/gray-matter))
 - Handlebar's features also useable in markdown files.
-- Allow for json and yaml files for datas.
+- Allows for json and yaml files for data.
-- Output an array of objects representing each compiled pages with their destination path, content and datas.
+- Outputs an array of objects representing each compiled page with its destination path, content and data.
-- Save the compiled pages in destination folder.
+- Saves the compiled pages in the destination folder.
-- Processed page's global datas accessible from template files : path from root, sub-folders depth from root, root prefix for menus.
+- The processed page's global data are accessible from template files : path from root, sub-folders depth from root and root prefix for menus.

 ## Quick example